 As we mentioned earlier, it is understandable that not all online data is the target of extraction.
 Your business goals, needs, and objectives should serve as main guidelines when deciding which data to pull.

 There can be loads of data targets that could be of interest to you.
 You can extract product descriptions, prices, customer reviews and ratings, FAQ pages, how-to guides, and more.
-You can also custom-tailor data extraction scripts to target new products and services.
+You can also custom-tailor your scripts to target new products and services.
 Just make sure that you are scraping public data and not breaching any third party rights before conducting any scraping activities.

-Common data extraction challenges
+Common data collection challenges

 - Resources and knowledge.
 Data gathering requires a lot of resources and professional skills.
 If companies decide to start web scraping, they need to develop a particular infrastructure, write scraper code, and oversee the entire process.
 It requires a team of developers, system administrators, and other specialists.